D3jag0re/simple-intranet-site/README.md

 This has been anonymized but can be easily modified for use.

+Requirements:

+- Keep the same nested list format as we have currently
+- Make nested links appear when cursor is hovering over said link

+Uses:

+- nginx
+- Hugo
+- ananke template

 ## Structure

 This site is simple a nested list of Links.
 The structure is as follows.
 Modify to your needs.